centreon/centreon-documentation/en/reporting/concepts.md

     chapters.

-> We advise you to monitor the reporting database using the procedure
+> We advise you to monitor the reporting database using the dedicated plugin pack.
-> available in the [Monitoring and procedure](#TODO) chapter.
 If the ETL does
-> not function for several days or the raw data is not up to date, you
+> not work for several days or the raw data is not up to date, you
 > must perform a rebuild for the missing days.
 The ETL **does not
 > automatically** reimport and calculate the missing days.
 Do not hesitate
 > to contact the Centreon support team for assistance.